Isa-khan/DataGenius/README.md

 Your feedback fuels our innovation! 🚀 If you have any suggestions or thoughts on how Data Genius can serve you better, please reach out to [me](mailto:i6khan@uwaterloo.ca).
 Your input is invaluable!

-## Click on this to see how Retreival Augmented Generation (RAG) architecture works:
+## Click on this to understand how Retreival Augmented Generation (RAG) architecture works:

-## Here is the architecture of how Retrieval Augmented Generation (RAG) works:

 [![RAG Architecture](https://truera.com/wp-content/uploads/2021/03/What-is-Retrieval-Augmented-Generation-RAG-for-LLMs.png)](https://truera.com/ai-quality-education/generative-ai-rags/what-is-retrieval-augmented-generation-rag-for-llms)